 Primary series is the foundational practice of Ashtanga Yoga.
 It has 48 poses, with a very wide range of movements.
 The postures range from basic to challenging, and you are not expected to do be able to do them all on the first time you try it out.
 In fact, this particular approach to Yoga follows a philosophy of learning that says it’s good to learn things slowly, a little at a time.
 So, if you are new to this class, please remember— you don’t have to do everything, but you can try as much as you like.
 If you have some Yoga experience and want to check it out, you can try as much is as comfortable for you and stop at any time in the series (or just hang out and watch to see what the poses look like) and keep coming back to learn new poses at your own pace.

 Ashtanga Yoga follows a technique called vinyasa, which means the linking of breath and movement together.
-It is a structured and dynamic form of practicing yoga asanas and can have wonderful effects on the body, mind, and spirit.
-Enthusiasm and effort are encouraged for all spiritual endeavors, and Yoga considers that challenging ourselves is a good thing, we just have to be careful to monitor our levels of energy and awareness and also remember that becoming a more conscious person is largely the objective of Yoga.
+It is a structured and dynamic form of practicing yoga postures, and can have wonderful effects on the body, mind, and spirit.
+Enthusiasm and effort are encouraged for all spiritual endeavors, and Yoga considers that challenging ourselves is a good thing, we just have to be careful to monitor our levels of energy and awareness and remember that becoming a more conscious person is largely the objective of Yoga.